perpetualgrimace/jf-kirby-framework/readme.md

 I wanted to build the type of grid that makes sense as a developer (by padding all the things), but the designer in me wanted the edges nested objects to line up with the parent container, so I use negative margins for that.

-It scales up the <code>html font-size</code> from 100% (16px) to 112.5% (18px) to 125% (20px) depending on viewport width, which scales the entire site if it's built with REM units.
+It scales up the ~html font-size~ from 100% (16px) to 112.5% (18px) to 125% (20px) depending on viewport width, which scales the entire site if it's built with REM units.

-All classes are namespaced with <code>g-</code> (for grid):
+All classes are namespaced with ~g-~ (for grid):
-- <code>.g-container</code> sets a max width and horizontally centers itself
+- ~.g-container~ sets a max width and horizontally centers itself
-- <code>.g-columns</code> applies a clearfix and is mostly required for nesting, context, and grid modifications (more on that below)
+- ~.g-columns~ applies a clearfix and is mostly required for nesting, context, and grid modifications (more on that below)
-- <code>.g-col</code> applies padding, removes top margin, and sets the default and max width to 100%.
+- ~.g-col~ applies padding, removes top margin, and sets the default and max width to 100%.
-- <code>.g-[1-12]</code> sets the corresponding column span width on larger viewports
+- ~.g-[1-12]~ sets the corresponding column span width on larger viewports

-Also, there are a few modifying classes that can be added to the <code>.g-columns</code> container in order to affect its children:
+Also, there are a few modifying classes that can be added to the ~.g-columns~ container in order to affect its children:
-- <code>.g-doubling</code> doubles the <code>.g-col</code> span width at intermediate viewport sizes
+- ~.g-doubling~ doubles the ~.g-col~ span width at intermediate viewport sizes
-- <code>.g-constant</code> maintains the specified .g-col span across all viewports
+- ~.g-constant~ maintains the specified .g-col span across all viewports
-- <code>.g-compact</code> reduces <code>.g-col</code> gutter size (and compensates for nested <code>.g-column</code> with negative margin)
+- ~.g-compact~ reduces ~.g-col~ gutter size (and compensates for nested ~.g-column~ with negative margin)
-- <code>.g-gutterless</code> removes gutters from its children
+- ~.g-gutterless~ removes gutters from its children

 #### Base

 Global style for elements, easily overwritten.

 1. Reset.
 Some stuff I found myself using across the board, such as a good ol' nuclear margin and padding reset, box-sizing: border-box and position: relative by default, max-width for images and such, form field resets, and some cherry picked stuff from normalize.CSS.
 2. Typography.
 Default fonts, font-sizes, and font-weights, and line-heights.
 A .heading class that makes h1-6 style easily reusable.
 Classes that correspond to the font-size variables (with breakpoints that scale the really large ones down).
-Rules for when to honor <code>br</code> tags.
+Rules for when to honor ~br~ tags.
 3. Theme.
-Default color, background-color, border-color, etc. A dark color scheme can be set on a parent to affect all children using the namespaced class <code>.dark-theme</code>.
+Default color, background-color, border-color, etc. A dark color scheme can be set on a parent to affect all children using the namespaced class ~.dark-theme~.
 4. Lists.
 Unordered, ordered, and definition lists.
 5. Tables.
 Table, rows headers, and columns.
 6. Forms.
 Inputs, textareas, labels, buttons.